Max Biaggi: MotoGP World Championship

-Biaggi lost his ride for the 2006 season, his position filled by 2005 250cc Grand Prix champion, Dani Pedrosa.
-He negotiated with Honda, Kawasaki, and Suzuki, however, was unable to land a contract even with the backing of major tobacco sponsor Camel who ended up signing up to be the factory Yamaha squad's title sponsor for 2006.
-On 10 January 2006, Biaggi posted on his website that he would not take part in the 2006 MotoGP season.
+Biaggi lost his ride for the 2006 season, with his position filled by reigning 250 cc World Champion Dani Pedrosa.
+He subsequently entered negotiations with Honda, Kawasaki, and other teams, but was ultimately unable to secure a contract, despite the backing of major tobacco sponsor Camel.
+It was reported at the time that Honda opposed Biaggi continuing in MotoGP even with a satellite team; consequently, the Honda Pons team withdrew from the championship, and Honda effectively prevented Biaggi from competing.
+As a result, Biaggi announced that he would not take part in the 2006 MotoGP season.